Safrochain-Org/genesis/README.md

 ### Troubleshooting
 - **Node not starting**: Check `safrochaind.log` for errors (e.g., invalid genesis file, port conflicts).
 - **Sync issues**: Ensure the genesis file is correct and ports are open.
 Consider enabling state sync in `config.toml` if the blockchain is large.
-- **No tokens**: Join Safrochain’s Discord, Telegram, or forum to request testnet tokens.
+- **No tokens**: Use the faucet at `https://faucet.safrochain.com`.
+If unavailable, join Safrochain’s Discord, Telegram, or forum (check [Safrochain GitHub](https://github.com/Safrochain-Org)) to request tokens.
 - **safrochaind not found**: Ensure `~/go/bin` is in your `PATH` (run `export PATH=$PATH:$HOME/go/bin` or check your shell config file).
+- **Wrong Go version**: If `go version` doesn’t show `go1.23.x`, remove existing Go installations (`sudo rm -rf /usr/local/go`, `sudo apt remove golang`) and retry Step 1.

 ## 🌐 Next Steps

-- **Join the Community**: Find Safrochain’s Discord, Telegram, or forum for support, faucet access, or testnet updates.
+- **Join the Community**: Find Safrochain’s Discord, Telegram, or forum for support, faucet updates, or testnet news (check [Safrochain GitHub](https://github.com/Safrochain-Org)).
-- **Run a Faucet**: If no faucet exists, set up your own using a wallet with tokens and a simple web app (ask for a guide if needed).
+- **Run a Faucet**: If the faucet at `https://faucet.safrochain.com` is insufficient, set up your own using a wallet with tokens and a simple web app (ask for a guide if needed).
 - **Deploy a Block Explorer**: Use tools like [Big Dipper](https://github.com/forbole/big_dipper) to visualize the testnet (ask for setup instructions).

 ## 📄 License